Brittanykusi/mysql-selfmanaged/README.md

 ## Cloud environment of use: GCP

 ## Set up your VM
-1. create an account
+1. Create an account
-2. login to GCP account
+2. Login to GCP account
-3. once on your google console click on create a VM
+3. Once on your google console click on create a VM
    - another way to navigate to creating a VM is to click into the navigation menu
    - find compute engine and hover over it
    - click on VM instances
    - at the top of the page click create instance
-4. create your VM
+4. Create your VM
-   -
+   - choose a name for your instance | mine was 'mysql-environment'
+   - choose the image type Ubuntu 18.04 x86/64
+   - choose the size needed to sustain and run the environment | for my 'mysql' environment I am using e2 medium 2 vCPU 4 GB memory
+   - turn on firewalls for http and https
+   - click create at the bottom of the page

 ## Commands used to set up the operating system (os) image